maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ## Data Serialization

+### JSON
++ JSON is a lightweight data-interchange format; human-readable but easier for machines to parse.
++ **Feedback : JSON is a lightweight data-interchange format.
+JSON is human-readable, but easier for machines to parse.**

 ### JSON object
 + ```{```
 + **Feedback : JSON objects begin with and end with curly braces.
 A single object can contain a series of key-value pairs, separated by commas.
 An empty object (zero key-value pairs) is allowed.
 Keys in JSON are always of string type.**